 - Is an outside vendor contracting to do a specific job, like color correction?

 Once you understand the differences and requirements of the different project types, your answers will clearly guide you to your best decision.

 Defining and understanding Premiere Pro project types

-- Standard projects: These are local, may be saved on either a single computer or a network server, and do not have any protection or process for multiple users accessing them simultaneously.
+- Standard projects: These are local and may be saved on either a single computer or a network server, and do not have any protection or process for multiple users accessing them simultaneously.